Key Points

 Multiregional vs. Recent Out-of-Africa Origins

 In anthropological circles there have been two primary models for the peopling of the world.
-The first, called the multiregional hypothesis, suggests that the H. sapiens populations of Asia, Africa, and Europe were independantly derived from local populations of H. erectus: Asians from classic H. erectus, Africans from H. ergaster through H. rhodesiensis, and Europeans through H. antecessor to H. heidelbergensis to H. neanderthalensis to H. sapiens.
+The first, called the multiregional hypothesis, suggests that the H. sapiens populations of Asia, Africa, and Europe were independently derived from local populations of H. erectus: Asians from classic H. erectus, Africans from H. ergaster through H. rhodesiensis, and Europeans through H. antecessor to H. heidelbergensis to H. neanderthalensis to H. sapiens.
 (Note that multiregionalists lump H. erectus, H. ergaster, and H. antecessor into H. erectus, and the others all as "archaic H. sapiens."

 This idea flies in the face of our understanding of how speciation works.
-If true, than "H. sapiens" would be polyphyletic!
+If true, then "H. sapiens" would be polyphyletic!
 Furthermore, it suggests that the majority of the genetic heritage at each of these regions was established locally nearly 2 million years ago (although admittedly with some intermixing ever since.)
 For this reason, the multiregional hypothesis is also called the regional continuity hypothesis.

 In contrast, the Recent Out-of-Africa hypothesis considers all living humans as descending from a relatively recent (perhaps only 50-60 kyr old) ancestral population from Africa, spreading out around the world and displacing the previous local inhabitants.
 (Again, there is no reason to assume that there wasn't limited intermixing.)
 This is much more in line with the fossil, archaeological, genetic, and other data, and with basic evolutionary biology.